sbinet/go-trackml/README.md

 [![GoDoc](https://godoc.org/github.com/sbinet/go-trackml?status.svg)](https://godoc.org/github.com/sbinet/go-trackml)

-`trackml` is a Go package to simplify working with the [High Energy Physics Tracking Machine Learning challenge][kaggle_trachml].
+`trackml` is a Go package to simplify working with the [High Energy Physics Tracking Machine Learning challenge][kaggle_trackml].

 For more informations about the minute details of what `go-trackml` tries to do, please have a look at the Python version: